 This is the first of the four parcels to be developed and will set the tone for development on Lots 2-4, including light features, landscaping and sidewalk connections.
-Staff recommends that additional details be provided, prior to certification, to ensure linkages between the building envelopes and the built environment.
+The Planning Board requires, by conditions of this approval, that additional details be provided, prior to certification, to ensure linkages between the building envelopes and the built environment.